MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/before-you-start.md

 Notes:

-1. As a Microsoft Partner you can request access to demo tenants to test ALM Accelerators for Advanced Makers
+1. As a Microsoft Partner you can request access to demo tenants to test ALM Accelerators for Power Platform
    1) Visit [Partner Center](/partner-center/mpn-demos) for more information
    2) Go to [https://demos.microsoft.com](https://demos.microsoft.com) to request a new environment
    3) Select My Environments